sdb317/WebAppTemplate/ReadMe.md

 * ```400 Bad Request``` indicates that the request by the client was not processed

-In this instance a meaningful "human-understandable" error message should also be returned to the client e.g. 'employee name may not be blank'
+In this instance a meaningful "human-understandable" error message should also be returned to the client e.g. 'person name may not be blank'

 #### 5xx (Server Error Category)